 Instead of credits that are difficult to use, the Chase Sapphire Reserve offers a $300 annual travel credit that automatically applies to most travel purchases made with your card.

 People who want to earn Amex Membership Rewards points without paying an annual fee

 If you hate card annual fees but you want to earn Amex points, then the Amex Gold is probably too pricey for your tastes.
-Consider the Amex EveryDay® Credit Card from American Express* instead since this card lets you earn Amex Membership Rewards points without an annual fee.
-Specifically, you can start by earning 10,000 points when you spend $1,000 on your card within three months of account opening.
-(Terms apply.)
+Consider the Amex EveryDay® Credit Card from American Express* instead, which allows you to earn Amex Membership Rewards points without an annual fee.
+Specifically, you can start by earning 10,000 points when you spend $1,000 on your card within three months of account opening (terms apply).

 Amex enthusiasts who want more travel perks

 If you want more luxury travel perks, you’ll probably want to pick the Amex Platinum instead of the Amex Gold.
-A higher annual fee of $550 applies, but you’ll get benefits like airport lounge membership, a fee credit for Global Entry or TSA PreCheck membership, up to $200 in airline fee credits, up to $200 in Uber Cash each year, automatic Gold elite status with Marriott Bonvoy and Hilton Honors and a handful of travel insurance benefits.
+A higher annual fee of $695 applies, but you’ll get benefits like airport lounge membership, a fee credit for Global Entry or TSA PreCheck membership, up to $200 in airline fee credits, up to $200 in Uber Cash each year, automatic Gold elite status with Marriott Bonvoy and Hilton Honors, plus a handful of travel insurance benefits.

 By contrast, the Amex Gold only offers a few travel benefits — secondary auto rental coverage and a $100 credit for qualifying activities with The Hotel Collection when you book a stay of at least two consecutive nights.

 How to get the most out of the Amex Gold

 While the Amex Gold card does cost $250 per year to carry, there are plenty of reasons to consider applying.
 Some of them have to do with the value you can get out of the card, yet some people have applied just to get their hands on the Rose Gold version of the card, which Amex recently made available on a permanent basis.